BonsaiAI/dogfood-11-05-2020/README.md

 4. HALTED: this is a signal to the service that the sim has reached a completion of a loop, not driven by outcomes set during machine teaching, but rather those coming directly from the model.
 5. RESET: this logic restarts the model from the initial configuration

+###  Using the block in a custom Simulink Model
+1. Drag the bonsai block from the Library Browser -> Bonsai into your Simulink Model.
+2. Disable the link between the bonsai block and the library.
+This is necessary due to the way the matlab function block is updated at runtime.
+	- Right click the block -> Library Links -> Disable Links.
+3. If using a non double type, the input/output DataTypes must be set in the model explorer
+	- Right click the block -> Explore -> Update the input/output DataTypes.
+4. If using structured data and/or arrays see the Advanced Usage section.

 ## Testing your Model

 Once you have configured the toolbox and the above into the block integrated with your model, run `bonsaiTrain` from the Matlab console.
 This will initiate a training session that you must "attach" to a brain.
 The name of the model will show up in 'Simulators' as "unmanaged".